ingadhoc/sale/sale_ux/README.rst

 #.
 Do not use fiscal positions on prices.
 By default, when using fiscal position and taxes included on the price on sale orders, the price used on the sale line will be the price without the tax being replaced.
 We remove that functionality.
 There are some issues where this is already discussed in odoo standard.
 For eg. https://github.com/odoo/odoo/issues/66875
 #.
 Makes the "update prices" button visible.
 #.
 Show product image on report
+#.
+Add a setting for automatic cancellation of quotations

 Installation
 ============